daodu-tobi/Nrega-Analysis--Power-Bi/README.md

 - Step 2 : Open power query editor to clean data and get data ready for analyzes.

 - Step 3 : Reduction of entries names in categorical columns to aid better vizualization.

+         'SILIGURI MAHAKUMA PARISAD' was reduced to 'SILIGURI M' 'Darjeeling Gorkha Hill Council (DGHC) was reduced to 'DGHC 'EASTERN WEST KHASI HILLS' was reduced to 'E.W.KHASI H.'

 - Step 4 : State names were group based on similar prefixes

+     For example 'ANDHRA PRADESH' occured so many times, so it was reduced to 'ANDHRA' 'ANDAMAN AND NICOBAR' was reduced to 'ANDAMAN'

 - Step 5 : Changing datatype of numerical columns from decimal to fixed decimal to change some of the values to two decimal places for easy calculation .

   Snap of dataset after cleaning,